Posted by marilynch

 “Same roads, same rights”–remember to share the road.

-Watch for this sign of a bike-friendly county too,
+Watch for this sign of a bike-friendly county too, posted at some of the participating HER Helmet Thursdays locations countywide:

 Tips for Bicycling Monterey County, originally put together for visitors, has expanded into a 20-section guide for locals too.